-However, for any savings over this threshold, you are deemed as a pensioner to actually have an income of £1 a week for each £500 or part of £500 over this sum amount.
+However, for any savings you have over this threshold, you’re deemed as a pensioner to actually have an income of £1 a week for each £500 or part of £500 over this sum amount.

-In other words, if you have £30,000 of savings, the Government considers this to be a form of income when calculating your eligibility for the pensions credit.
-Using the £1/week for each £500 equation, it assumes you have £40 a week income.
+In other words, if you’ve £30,000 savings, the Government considers it as a form of income when calculating your eligibility for the pensions credit: so using the £1/week for each £500 equation, this works out as an assumed £40 a week income.

-If you have modest savings just above the £10,000 threshold, means-testing has the perverse effect of making you no better off than if you had not bothered to save at all.
-Your savings – built up over a lifetime – simply replace means-tested benefits: the incentive to save is thus non-existent.
+Essentially, this means that if you’ve modest savings hovering just above the £10,000 threshold, means-testing has the perverse effect of rendering you no better off than if you’d not bothered to save at all.
+Your savings – built up over a lifetime – simply replace means-tested benefits: the incentive to save is non-existent.

 Here’s a huge joke at your expense: pension reforms introduced in April 2006 were comically known as ‘pension simplification’ but ended up being dubbed ‘pension complification’.

-Then complexity reared its head, with a new lifetime allowance (LTA) – also aimed at the very wealthy – set at £1.75 million for the 2009/10 tax year and £1.8 million for 2010/11 to 2015/16.
-So, if your overall pension savings exceed this threshold, you may be hit by a 25% charge if you take the additional savings as a pension, or a charge as high as 55% if you take it as a lump sum.
+Then complexity edged in, with a new lifetime allowance (LTA) – also aimed at the very wealthy – set at £1.75 million for 2009/10 tax year and £1.8 million for 2010/11 to 2015/16.
+So if your overall pension savings exceed this threshold, you may be hit by a 25% charge if you take the additional savings as a pension, or a charge as high as 55% if you take it as a lump sum.